mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 **Role:** Knight Errant, Paladin of Thandros

-**Age:** 38 | **Alignment:** Lawful Good
+### Background

 Sir Garrett is the ideal knight—brave, honest, and completely unsuited to politics.
 Quests for justice, protects the weak, and struggles with a world more complicated than his code allows.

+### Connections
-**Connections:** Oath-bound to the crown.
+Oath-bound to the crown.
 Admires General Steelheart.
 Distrusts the Inquisition's methods.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has doubts about his faith he can't voice.
-Once let a guilty man go because the punishment was unjust.
-In love with someone completely inappropriate.
+1. Has doubts about his faith he can't voice.
+2. Once let a guilty man go because the punishment was unjust.
+3. In love with someone completely inappropriate.
+}}

+### Hooks
+- Classic quest-giver.
-**Hooks:** Classic quest-giver.
-Could need rescue from his own idealism.
-The inappropriate love interest creates drama.
+- Could need rescue from his own idealism.
+- The inappropriate love interest creates drama.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}